Trends and drivers of faunal abundance in the offshore Gulf of Mexico: narrowing the largest data gap in the Gulf’s large marine ecosystem

 Project Description

-The deep-pelagic habitat in the Gulf of Mexico is one of four ‘hyperdiverse’ deep-pelagic ecoregions on Earth.
+The deep-pelagic habitat in the Gulf of Mexico is one of four ΓÇÿhyperdiverseΓÇÖ deep-pelagic ecoregions on Earth.
 It is also the largest and least known habitat in the Gulf of Mexico.
-This project uses midwater nets and acoustics (i.e. sound waves) to sample the deep-pelagic region.
-By analyzing the data collected, the project team is able to quantify trends across the Gulf of Mexico and over time.
-The project is also developing baselines for deep-pelagic fauna in the Gulf of Mexico.
-In addition, the project team analyzes temperature, salinity, and ocean circulation data to locate the Gulf of Mexico loop current and the Mississippi River plume and identify key drivers of deep-pelagic community structure and abundance.
+This project uses midwater nets and acoustics (i.e. sound waves) to s

 Contact